Here are the campaigns we are currently supporting.

 Immigration Detention

 Immigration detention centres exist all over the UK.
 Many individuals are locked up in prison-like conditions with no recourse to legal oversight and no indication of how long they will be locked up.
 The UK remains the only country in Europe without a time limit on detention.
 Detention is intended as a resource for those awaiting deportation, but its use in the UK includes detention of people later released back into the community.
+As of June 2024, around 1800 people were in immigration detention

 A 28-day time limit on detention must be imposed and enforced across the UK, in line with other European countries.